WallarooLabs/wally/README.md

 ## What is Wallaroo?

-Wallaroo is a fast and elastic data processing engine that rapidly takes you from prototype to production by making the infrastructure virtually disappear.
-We’ve designed it to handle demanding high-throughput, low-latency tasks where the accuracy of results is essential.
-Wallaroo takes care of mechanics of scaling, resilience, state management, and message delivery.
-We've designed Wallaroo to make it easy scale applications with no code changes, and allow programmers to focus on business logic.
+Wallaroo is a fast and elastic data processing engine that rapidly takes you from prototype to production.

+When we set out to build Wallaroo, we had several high-level goals in mind:

+- Create a dependable and resilient distributed computing framework
+- Take care of the complexities of distributed computing "plumbing," allowing developers to focus on their business logic
+- Provide high-performance & low-latency data processing
+- Be portable (i.e., run on-prem or any cloud)
+- Manage in-memory state for the application
+- Allow applications to scale as needed, even when they are live and up-and-running

 You can learn more about Wallaroo from our ["Hello Wallaroo!" blog post][hello wallaroo post].

 We've done a [15-minute video of our engineering presentation][scale independence with wallaroo] that has helped people understand what Wallaroo is.
 If you watch it, you will get: